arnoudbuzing/hue/README.md

 # hue
-Wolfram Language binding to Philips Hue
+Wolfram Language binding to Philips Hue.
+Details are in the 'hue.nb' notebook.
+Example usage:

 ![image](image.png)